 Sustainable Southmead get into the Trym

-Southmead’s new sustainability group led their first venture in the Trymside open space (between Doncaster Rd and Shetland Rd) to remove the Himalayan Balsam and litter pick.
+Southmead’s new sustainability group led their first venture in the Trymside open space (between Doncaster Road and Shetland Road) to remove the Himalayan Balsam and litter pick.
 SusWoT members came along to support, providing experience, equipment and trained leaders.

 One of the highlights of the afternoon was when Max from SusWoT revealed some of the animals and plants living in and around the river.
 ‘I had no idea there were freshwater shrimp living here, which shows the water is already fairly clean,’ said Clarie from Sustainable Southmead.
-‘The Wild Trout Trust advisory report gave us three clear objectives for this part of the Trym – to
+‘The Wild Trout Trust advisory report gave us three clear objectives for this part of the Trym:

 1) Remove the Himalayan Balsam